 - An intensive alcohol or drug abuse treatment program (such as misdemeanor DUI Court)

-- A Breath Interlock Device in the defendant’s cars for up to 36 months
+- A Breath Interlock Device in your cars for up to 36 months

 Read more about second offense drunk driving in Nevada.

-If the defendant does not complete the sentencing terms, the judge will adjudicate the defendant guilty of DUI.
+If you do not complete the sentencing terms, the judge will adjudicate you guilty of DUI.
 Depending on the case, the court may also hand down punishments such as fines and incarceration.5

-Possibly.
-Driver’s license suspensions are regulated by the DMV and not criminal courts in the state of Nevada.
-Consequently, the same defendant can have their DUI charge reduced by a criminal court but still be found liable for drunk driving by the DMV.
+The DMV regulates driver’s license suspensions and not criminal courts in the state of Nevada.
+Consequently, you can have your DUI charge reduced by a criminal court but still be found liable for drunk driving by the DMV.

-Note that a driver’s license suspension in Nevada for a first-time DUI is 185 days (though the motorist may be able to get a restricted license immediately with an ignition interlock device).
+Note that a driver’s license suspension in Nevada for a first-time DUI is 185 days (though you may be able to continue driving with an ignition interlock device).
 For a second-time DUI, the suspension is one year.
-For a third-time DUI, the license suspension is three years (a restricted license may be available after one year).6
+For a third-time DUI, the license suspension is three years.6

-A careless driving conviction in Nevada causes six (6) demerit points to be added to the defendant’s driving record.
-Demerit points remain on a person’s record for one (1) year.
-If drivers ever amass twelve (12) or more demerit points in any one-year period, the DMV will suspend their license for six (6) months.
+A careless driving conviction in Nevada causes six (6) demerit points to be added to your driving record.
+Demerit points remain on your record for one (1) year.
+If you ever amass twelve (12) or more demerit points in any one year, the DMV will suspend your license for six (6) months.

 Note that under the Driver License Compact, most DMVs communicate with each other and honor each other’s penalties.
-So if a non-Nevada resident gets a careless driving ticket in Nevada, the driver’s home-state DMV may assess the same number of points on that person’s license.7
+So if you are a non-Nevada resident and get a careless driving ticket in Nevada, your home-state DMV may assess the same number of points on your license.7

 Legal References